yantonov/sh/README.md

 disable-touchpad.sh - disable touchpad

+wifi-up.sh - enable connection through network manager (usefull for hidden wifi networks)

 #### mac os

 emacs - script to run gui emacs on mac os

 marks.sh - tools to quick nativate in filesystem

-wifi-up.sh - connect to hidden network by sid

 uninstall-pkg.sh - uninstall given pkg files (in some case you do not have uninstaller)

 #### nix (common unix)

 pid-by-ports.sh - list of listening ports with pids

+install-xxxx.sh - installation scripts